IslamHelmy2030/mini-rag/README.md

       }
     - Response includes result_signal and inserted_chunks.

 Uploaded files are saved under src/assets/files/{project_id}/.
-Chunks are written to the MongoDB database specified by MONGODB_DATABASE.
+Chunks are stored in the PostgreSQL database configured by the POSTGRES_* settings.

 ## NLP/RAG endpoints